golang-leipzig/golang-leipzig.github.io/content/posts/meetup-10-wrapup.md

 {{% h2 %}}Misc{{% /h2 %}}

-In one of the upcoming meetups, we will certainly highlight tools from the [Hashicorp stack](https://github.com/hashicorp/), as there is certainly in interest in these tools.
+In one of the upcoming meetups, we will highlight tools from the [Hashicorp stack](https://github.com/hashicorp/), as there is certainly in interest in these tools.